EU, IMF offer thumbs-up to Spanish bank reforms

 They were among the most exposed to the effects of the crisis, saddled with billions of euros in soured loans and assets from a property bubble that burst in 2008.

-The government has yet to formally decide whether to take more of the money or extend the programme beyond 2013, though officials maintain the lenders need no more emergency funds.
+The government has yet to formally decide whether to take more of the money or extend the program beyond 2013, though officials maintain the lenders need no more emergency funds.

 But a Europe-wide health check of banks in 2014 could expose further weaknesses, and Spanish banks have also been under strain this year after they were told to reclassify many refinanced debts as bad debts.